Aniket-kute/CommScope/README.md

 # CommScope Work Portfolio
-### Analysis and Automation of tests defects using Python & Power BI for One Cell product line at CommScope
+### Analysis and Automation of tests defects using Python & Power BI for One Cell Product Line at CommScope

 **Dataset:** We have around 500 .csv files coming in every week(~2000 files every month) which had data about test results for different part numbers within One Cell Product Line.
 Every part number undergoes several tests(~110 tests) and each file contains outcome of this tests <br>
 &nbsp;&nbsp;&nbsp; Every file had around 150 rows of data <br>